-It’s not very often that I find a recipe and immediately make it, but after one look at Kelin’s French Bread Recipe on The Stay at Home Chef blog (a past Featured Indiana Blog), I was powerless to resist!
+It’s not very often that I find a recipe and immediately make it, but this recipe for Quick French Bread looked so good I made it right away!

 A French Loaf Bread recipe that didn’t require a bread machine was happiness to my ears (since, you know, mine danced off the counter months ago and I have yet to replace it).

-She promised that it was delicious and–hubs and I polished this off so incredibly fast I should be embarrassed.
+My husband, Jeremy, and I polished this off so incredibly fast I should be embarrassed.
 I should be, but I’m not–because this French Loaf Bread Recipe is so amazing, so fantastic, you will completely understand!
 From The Stay at Home Chef blog.

 From Kelin at The Stay at Home Chef -- an Indiana blog!